igorkulman/coding-journal/content/post/2017/using-vscode-as-git-merge-tool/index.md

 code --wait $4
 {{< / highlight >}}

-Do not forget to make the bash script runnable by calling `chmod +x bash.sh`.
+Do not forget to make the bash script runnable by calling `chmod +x code.sh`.

 When you restart Git Tower, you will now see Visual Studio Code among the merge tools options.